dask/dask-ml/docs/source/modules/api.rst

 ``partial_fit`` method.
 The following estimators wrap those scikit-learn estimators, allowing them to be used in Pipelines and on Dask arrays and dataframes.
-Training will still be serial, so these will not benefit from a paralell or distributed training any more than the underlying estimator.
+Training will still be serial, so these will not benefit from a parallel or distributed training any more than the underlying estimator.

 .. autosummary::
    :toctree: generated/